danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 ![capybara label selected in dev tools](../images/capybara-label-selected-in-dev-tools.png "capybara label selected in dev tools")

 Well that's a surprise, look how wide it is!
 But actually, this makes sense given the markup.
-The label is contained in a div that's styled as a row, so it's taking up the entire width of its parent container.
+The label is contained in a div that's styled as a row, so it's taking up the entire width of its parent container (together with some other styles in the css that make this happen).

 It was at this point that I started to wonder whether the larger than expected size of the label element might have something to do with Capybara reporting there was nothing clickable here.
 ## Position and Size